classgraph/classgraph/README.md

 #### MatchProcessor:

-A `FileMatchProcessor` is passed the `InputStream` for either the `File` object corresponding to any matching path, or for the `ZipFileEntry` with a matching path.
-You do not need to close this `InputStream`, it is closed by the caller.
+A `FileMatchProcessor` is passed the `InputStream` for any `File` or `ZipFileEntry` in the classpath that has a path matching the pattern provided in the `.matchFilenamePattern()` method.
+You do not need to close the passed `InputStream` if you choose to read the stream contents; the stream is closed by the caller.

 The value of `relativePath` is relative to the classpath entry that contained the matching file.